Check Availability

 • MealsBLD

-You will reach Dingboche around the evening.
-There are a few ridges in Dingboche which will obstruct your view of the Everest.
-But there are other peaks like Nuptse, Lhotse around.
-Island Peak and Ama Dablam that make for splendid viewing.
+You will reach Dingboche in the evening.
+There are a few ridges in Dingboche that will obstruct your view of Everest.
+But other peaks like Nuptse, Lhotse, Island Peak, and Ama Dablam are always around.

 • Max Altitude5,083m/16,625ft